kuennethgroup/ml_in_ms_wt24/README.md

 ## Python Dependency Management

 This course utilizes [uv](https://docs.astral.sh/uv/getting-started/installation/) for managing and tracking Python dependencies.
 Make sure to set up uv to easily manage environments and dependencies for working on the exercises.
+If you work on Coder, uv is already installed.

 ## Exercises